 In my eyes, using charcoal is one of the more authentic ways of cooking on the grill.

-There is something about lighting the charcoal and giving it time to warm up and that smell.
+There is something about lighting the charcoal and giving it time to warm up.
 It feels more traditional than just turning on a gas grill and getting started.

-For a lot of people who have never owned a charcoal grill before, I hear the question 'how to light charcoal grills' or 'How long does it take to light a charcoal grill".
+I hear the question ‘how to light charcoal smoker grills‘ or ‘How long does it take to light a charcoal grill”.

 These methods work on the theory that heat rises.
 Working on this theory helps us light more charcoal quicker and creates a super hot base to start cooking, without the hassle.